ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Find a Management Mentor

-One way to jumpstart your leadership transition, coaching and managing others, is to find yourself a management mentor, rather than learning by trial and error. ere are a lot of management coaches out there with different approaches; the challenge is to find one that resonates with you.
+One way to jumpstart your leadership transition, coaching and managing others, is to find yourself a management mentor, rather than learning by trial and error.
+There are a lot of management coaches out there with different approaches; the challenge is to find one that resonates with you.

 In my first role as a business leader at WiFast (then Zenreach, now Adentro) we quickly hired a team of ten full-time employees, mostly in engineering.
 As a first-time manager I knew I had a lot to learn, and